 Our Group does not enter into long term agreements with our material suppliers.
 We only make purchase orders when we require raw materials, which generally contains the description and specification of purchased items, the schedule of rates with unit price and quantity purchased.
 For some of the suppliers, they may require us to pay a deposit based on a certain percentage of the purchase amount.
-The credit term offered to us normally ranges from 0 to 60 days.
+The credit term offered to us is generally up to 60 days.